SuperOfficeDocs/superoffice-docs/user-guide/en/diary/invitation/update.md

 If you edit or delete an invitation that you have created and sent, the invitees will receive a message about this.
 If you delete an invitation that you own from your Diary, this record also disappears from the invitees’ diaries.

-If one of the recipients of an invitation chooses to delete the record from their own diary, it will be deleted from their diary only.
+If one of the recipients of an invitation chooses to delete the record from their own diary, it is deleted from their diary only.
 The record will then appear in the **Invitations** dialog, so that it can be found and accepted later on.

 > [!TIP]
 > To open the **Invitations** dialog, click the **Notifications** button ( ![icon][img1] ) on the Top bar.